artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 ## Confirm provisioning

 After your company is provisioned with access to tags and your users are set up as described above, you should be able to access the production environment from the [Data Collection UI](https://launch.adobe.com/).
-If you have been provisioned for tags and have completed the Admin Console steps above, but still cannot sign in to the tags workspace, please contact your Adobe support representatives.
+If you have been provisioned for tags and have completed the Admin Console steps above, but still cannot sign in to the Data Collection UI, please contact your Adobe support representatives.